Curriculum Intent

 The EYFS framework is structured very differently to the National Curriculum and it is organised across seven areas of learning rather than subject areas.
 Reading appears under the specific area of Literacy, but it also features in the Communication and Language, Understanding the World, and Expressive Arts and Design areas of learning.

 In EYFS, children are taught phonics daily by their class teacher, with additional small group sessions led by teaching assistants.
 Phonics is also firmly embedded into the wider curriculum.
 Teachers routinely model correct segmenting and blending when reading and writing with the whole class, and during child-initiated sessions.
-The systematic synthetic phonics scheme used is Monster Phonics.
+The systematic synthetic phonics scheme used is Little Wandle Letters and Sounds.

-Alongside the teaching of phonics, all children in EYFS take part in guided reading sessions.
-In Year R, these are daily, small group sessions led by the class teacher.
-Within these sessions, decodable Monster Phonics books are used.
-These books are carefully matched to the children’s phonic ability, so they are able to read around 90% of the words with accuracy and fluency.
-Class teachers also use guided reading sessions to make links to sounds being taught that week in Monster Phonics, where possible.
+Alongside the teaching of phonics, all children in EYFS take part in 3 adult-led reading sessions per week.
+Within these sessions, decodable Little Wandle books are used which are carefully matched to the children’s phonic ability, so they are able to read around 90% of the words with accuracy and fluency.
+Each reading session has a specific focus aimed at developing reading fluency, prosody (reading with expression) and comprehension.
+Class teachers also use reading practise sessions to make links to sounds being taught that week in Little Wandle phonics sessions, where possible.
 Additional whole-class sessions look at a broader range of texts including both fiction and non-fiction.
-Lessons have a specific focus aimed at developing reading comprehension and vocabulary skills, and texts are carefully chosen to tie in with the overarching theme or topic for that week e.g. Arctic Animals.

 In addition to dedicated time to teach phonics and reading skills, teachers regularly read with their classes so all children have exposure to a wide range of texts and authors.
 This enables children, from an early age, to develop their own opinions about a range of stories, poems and information texts alongside continuing to promote a love of reading.
 Children are also given the opportunity to bring in favourite texts from home to share with the class.